Huppdo/ECCS1611/README.md

 This folder contains in class & book practice problems
 #### InClass8.21.20
 > This assignment contains six various practice problems involving cin/cout statements, string mutation, and mod.
+#### InClass8.28.20
+> This assignment contains six various practice problems involving if statements and string manipulation.

 ## ExtraCredit
 This folder contains all the extra credit assignments that were assigned